 Variables and Data Types

 In Google Apps Script, you can store values in variables.
 Variables have data types, which determine what kind of value they can hold.
-Here are some common data types: (See Also: How To Convert Numbers To Google Sheets)
+Here are some common data types: (See Also: How To Add Title To Pie Chart In Google Sheets)

 - String: A sequence of characters, such as text or numbers.